Looking for reasons to homeschool through summer? Find out some great tips to keep in mind as you’re transitioning into that mindset!

 Be certain to check out our post on The Pros and Cons of Homeschooling as well.

-Shorter School Days – Since we homeschool through summer, we can have shorter school days and less schoolwork each day all year long.
-We have 12-months to get it done, after all!
+Since we homeschool through summer, we can have shorter school days and less schoolwork each day all year long.
+We have 12 months to get it done, after all!
 Why not cut down on the daily seatwork and give the kids more time to explore and enjoy real life?
 This provides more time for volunteering and community projects, too!

-Accommodate Growing/Changing Bodies – You know what your child needs to stay healthy.
+You know what your child needs to stay healthy.
 Does your growing child need more sleep?
 No problem, let them sleep in.
 Have an active child with lots of energy?
-Allow them to spend time getting their energy out in the morning so that they are better focused for seatwork later.
+Allow them to spend time getting their energy out in the morning so that they are better focused on seatwork later.
 Feel free to adjust and customize your days to fit your child’s needs because you have the whole year to complete this year’s schooling!

 These are just 5 reasons why year-round homeschooling makes sense for our family.
 Of course, every family is different and it may not be beneficial for your family to homeschool through summer.
 That is the beauty of homeschooling, you can choose to do what is best for your family!